 Overview/Objective

-Hydropower is a key contributor to the nation’s renewable energy portfolio, helping to fill in the gaps between traditional sources of electricity and intermittent renewable sources such as wind and solar.
-However, as climate change results in more extreme weather events across the United States — particularly droughts in the west — it is crucial to better understand and predict the conditions that impact sustainable hydropower electricity generation and what operational changes can be made to mitigate these impacts.
+Hydropower is a key contributor to the nation’s energy portfolio, helping to fill in the gaps between traditional sources of electricity and intermittent sources such as wind and solar.
+However, as environmental change results in more extreme weather events across the United States — particularly droughts in the west — it is crucial to better understand and predict the conditions that impact sustainable hydropower electricity generation and what operational changes can be made to mitigate these impacts.

 A spatially consistent assessment approach was designed to enable interregional comparisons.
-This approach used a series of models and methods with different spatial resolutions to gradually downscale global climate change signals into watershed-scale hydrologic projections to support hydropower impact assessments.
+This approach used a series of models and methods with different spatial resolutions to gradually downscale global environmental change signals into watershed-scale hydrologic projections to support hydropower impact assessments.
 In the first of three assessments, a variety of historic meteorologic and hydrologic observations, hydropower facility characteristics and geospatial data sets were collected to support model development, calibration and verification.
 The second assessment provided future seasonal and monthly hydropower projections to support long-term hydropower marketing planning.
 Finally, the third assessment adopted a multimodel assessment framework to better reveal the uncertainties in future hydrologic and hydropower projections.
-During each assessment, the latest climate projection information from the Coupled Model Intercomparison Project was used to support the modeling and analysis.
+During each assessment, the latest environmental projection information from the Coupled Model Intercomparison Project was used to support the modeling and analysis.

-ORNL conducted the first 9505 Climate Change Impact Assessment from 2010 to 2012, and the second assessment from 2013 to 2017.
+ORNL conducted the first SWA 9505 Assessment from 2010 to 2012, and the second assessment from 2013 to 2017.
 The third assessment was conducted from 2018 to 2022.

 Results